Stephanie Vaquer: New Japan Pro-Wrestling / World Wonder Ring Stardom (2023–2024)

-On April 27, 2023, New Japan Pro-Wrestling (NJPW) announced that Vaquer would represent CMLL in a four-woman single-elimination tournament on May 21 at Resurgence to crown the inaugural Strong Women's Champion.
-At Resurgence, Vaquer lost to Mercedes Moné during the semi-finals of the tournament.
-On November 10, at Lonestar Shootout, Vaquer challenged Mayu Iwatani for the IWGP Women's Championship, but was unsuccessful.
+On 28 April 2023, New Japan Pro-Wrestling (NJPW) announced that Vaquer would represent CMLL in a four-woman single-elimination tournament on 21 May at Resurgence to crown the inaugural Strong Women's Champion, where she lost to Mercedes Moné in the semi-finals.
+She challenged Mayu Iwatani for the IWGP Women's Championship at Lonestar Shootout on 10 November, but was unsuccessful.

-On March 10, 2024, Vaquer wrestled on night 2 of the 2024 Cinderella Tournament hosted by NJPW's sister promotion World Wonder Ring Stardom, defeating Giulia to capture the Strong Women's Championship, becoming a triple champion between CMLL and NJPW.
-After successfully defending the title against AZM on April 12 at Windy City Riot and Alex Windsor on May 11 at Resurgence, Vaquer lost the Strong Women's Championship to Moné on June 30 at Forbidden Door, ending her reign at 112 days.
+On 10 March 2024, Vaquer wrestled on night 2 of the 2024 Cinderella Tournament hosted by NJPW's sister promotion, World Wonder Ring Stardom, defeating Giulia to capture the Strong Women's Championship, becoming a triple champion between CMLL and NJPW.
+After successfully defending the title against AZM on 12 April at Windy City Riot and Alex Windsor on 11 May at Resurgence, Vaquer lost the Strong Women's Championship to Moné on 30 June at Forbidden Door, ending her reign at 112 days.

 Revolution Pro Wrestling (2024)

-On May 17, 2024, Vaquer debuted for Revolution Pro Wrestling (RevPro) on Fantastica Mania: UK show 1, defeating Kanji.
+On 19 May 2024, Vaquer debuted for Revolution Pro Wrestling (RevPro) on Fantastica Mania: UK show 1, defeating Kanji.
 On the second Fantastica Mania: UK show, Vaquer successfully defended her Strong Women's Championship against Rhio.
 She was scheduled to wrestle Dani Luna for the Undisputed British Women's Championship during an August RevPro event, but the match was cancelled after Vaquer signed with WWE.

 All Elite Wrestling (2024)

-On the May 29, 2024 episode of Dynamite, Vaquer made her All Elite Wrestling (AEW) debut, confronting AEW TBS Champion Mercedes Moné.
-Vaquer made her AEW in-ring debut on the June 29 show of Collision, defeating Lady Frost.
-On June 30, at Forbidden Door, Vaquer failed to win the TBS Championship from Moné in a Winner Takes All match and also lost her Strong Women's Championship in the process.
+On the 29 May 2024 episode of Dynamite, Vaquer made her All Elite Wrestling (AEW) debut, confronting AEW TBS Champion Mercedes Moné.
+Vaquer made her AEW in-ring debut on the 29 June show of Collision, defeating Lady Frost.
+On 30 June, at Forbidden Door, Vaquer failed to win the TBS Championship from Moné in a Winner Takes All match and also lost her Strong Women's Championship in the process.